|

 Cleaning travertine

-on a daily or weekly basis, we recommend using a neutral cleaner.
+on a daily or weekly basis, we recommend using a

 For deep cleaning travertine, we recommend a natural stone cleaner that is safe for marble.